 - Sprouted buckwheat bread recipe – make my fermented buckwheat bread with sprouted buckwheat.
 This is what I’ve been doing lately myself.

-- Sprouted buckwheat crackers – simply use sprouted buckwheat instead of soaked buckwheat.
+- Sprouted buckwheat crackers – simply use the sprouts instead of soaked buckwheat.

 - Pizza crust is another idea that will soon be up on blog.